akivamu/coursera-machine-learning/week1/README.md

 For convenience to compare predicted vs real output, we use **Cost function**.

 ### Cost function
-Cost function is a function of theta:
+Cost function is a function of theta for model with 1 feature `theta1`:
 ![](cost-function.png)
 It describes the average difference between predicted output and real output in the training data.